 What Happens If You Don’t Pay Your Electricity Bill?

 Mortgage, insurance, rental fees, energy bills, etc. are some of our relentless monthly expenditures, which most of the time are horrifying.
-If you’re having difficulties paying them off, you are not alone.
-If you get into debt especially with your power, it is important to face the problem.
-Your provider can disconnect your energy services if you don’t pay your electricity and gas bills or invoice in full and on time.
+If you are faced with the stress of paying your energy bills, know that you are not alone.
+The first thing to do is to calculate your budget and a payback plan.
+The next step is to get in touch with your service provider and have a chat about your options.
 However, there are steps taken prior to that.

-- The retailer will send you a mail about the amount of debt, the due date, and ways how to pay it.
+- Your provider will then send through details about the amount due, date of payment and options to pay it.